Nova music festival massacre: Kidnapped and held hostage elsewhere within Israel

 Suhaib Abu Amer Razeem was kidnapped from the music festival to nearby Be'eri where he was used as a translator at a hostage standoff.
 Razeem did not survive the standoff.

-Suhaib Abu Amer Razeem, a 22-year-old Palestinian from East Jerusalem, was at the site of the music festival, working as a bus driver transporting music festival attendees.
-When Hamas militants encountered him, they interrogated him to determine his ethnicity and why he was present at the site.
-While at least one of the militants proposed to let him go due to him being an Arab, the militants ultimately decided to kidnap Razeem and used him as a translator in a hostage stand-off at kibbutz Be'eri nearby.
+Suhaib Abu Amer Razeem was a 22-year-old Palestinian from East Jerusalem, with family living in Gaza.
+He was at the site of the music festival, working as a bus driver transporting music festival attendees.
+When Hamas militants encountered him, they interrogated him to determine his background and why he was present at the site.
+While at least one of the militants proposed to let him go due to him being an Arab, the militants ultimately decided to kidnap Razeem and used him as a translator in a hostage standoff at kibbutz Be'eri nearby.

 Using the hostages as human shields, Hamas threatened to execute the hostages if the IDF were to engage in battle.
-When the stand-off ended, Razeem was one of the 14 out of the 15 hostages who did not survive.
-Rezeem's body was not discovered for 12 days, and it is still not known whether he was killed by the Hamas hostage takers or died by IDF gunfire.
+When the standoff ended, Razeem was one of the 14 out of the 15 hostages who did not survive.
+Rezeem's body was not discovered for 12 days, and it is still not known whether he was killed by the Hamas hostage takers or by IDF gunfire.
 He was subsequently buried in Jerusalem.

 Razeem's brother claimed that when he approached authorities about his missing brother, he encountered initial skepticism, with an officer allegedly telling him "go to Hamas and ask them to bring back your brother."

 Two additional hostages in the Be'eri hostage standoff, Yasmin Porat and her boyfriend, Tal Katz, had escaped from the Nova Music Festival to Be'eri prior to being taken hostage in Be'eri.
 They are not counted as hostage victims of the music festival since they managed to escape the festival.
 Porat survived, but Katz did not.